About Wool in General and our Wool in Particular

 If there was something better than wool, we would not be doing this!

-On this page we refer to seriously high quality wool, although much of the material is also true of wool in general.
+On this page we refer to seriously high quality wool, although much of the information is also true of wool in general.
 Please click here for specific information about WeatherWool Fabrics.

 QUICK POINT: Sheep can tolerate varied and extreme weather, even on the same day.
-And like people, sheep need to keep their body temperature steady, regardless of environmental conditions.
-The body temperature of a sheep is a little warmer than that of a human, and the wool that protects a sheep can provide the same protection for a human.
+And like people, sheep need to keep their body temperature steady, regardless of environmental conditions, with minimal expenditure of its own energy.
+The body temperature of a sheep is a little warmer than that of a human, and the wool that works in synergy with the sheep will do the same for us, if we treat it right.
+WeatherWool is about letting the very best wool do what Nature made it to do.
+It may sound strange, but wool does what we (a sheep, really) need it to do in a variety of different situations.
+Wool is a living fabric ... an insanely sophisticated material that has evolved to do exactly what we ask it to do.
+We let wool be wool!

 There are important factors beside pure performance.
 People prefer natural products to synthetics.
 Who likes formica more than wood?
 Vinyl more than leather?
 Cement more than stone?
 Nobody loves their synthetic clothing.
 But people love their serious woolens.
 The best natural products are a pleasure to have and to wear, year after year, even if you don't have to face extreme conditions.

 There is an understandable tendency for people to assume that modern technology can improve upon nature.
 Air travel, the internet, cellphones, artificial knees ... awesome stuff!!
 BUT!
 The most sophisticated man-made products are tinker-toys compared to the workings of every single cell in our bodies.
 And dealing with their environment is something every living thing must do.
 Sheep can thrive in the most intense winter conditions.
 And they can handle serious heat too.
 Wild sheep living at 20,000 feet in Asia often have serious heat and serious cold in one day, and their wool protects them from both extremes.
-The sheep that grow our wool also thrive in extreme weather.
+Some of the sheep that grow our wool also thrive in places (New Mexico, for example) where it can be cold and hot in the same day.
 And WeatherWool Fabric enables us to do the same.

 No synthetic fiber is anywhere near as sophisticated -- as ‘hi-tech’ -- as wool.